 First thing’s first, vocab time:

 “bi·o·a·vail·a·bil·i·ty (noun) PHYSIOLOGY: the proportion of a drug or other substance which enters the circulation when introduced into the body and so is able to have an active effect.”
 Google Search

 “In pharmacology, bioavailability is a subcategory of absorption and is the fraction of an administered dose of unchanged drug that reaches the systemic circulation, one of the principal pharmacokinetic properties of drugs.
 By definition, when a medication is administered intravenously, its bioavailability is 100%” Wikipedia

 So why exactly might patients with dysphagia consume less of something that their body is telling them to get rid of?
-Cichero briefly identifies three main culprits:
+Cichero identifies three main culprits:

 2. Unsatisfied thirst response – I couldn’t really say anything else that wasn’t already said here except I can’t wait to read more studies on this:

 “When the mouth is wet, as occurs in the influx of saliva and wetness provided by liquids, oral signals are conveyed to the brain to signal that thirst has been quenched and drinking behaviour can cease.
 Thirst will persist if the oral phase is bypassed, even if the person is physiologically hydrated by direct infusion of water to the stomach.
 Anecdotally, individuals with dysphagia complain of thirst and that thickened liquids leave a coating feeling inside their mouth.
 Interestingly, a study of healthy individuals demonstrated that thirst sensation progressively worsened with increasing viscosity.” p.
 3